Living-Angenome-Lexicon/living-angenome-lexicon/volumes/v2/index.md

 ### **Modern Meaning**

-Genesis is not a distant past—
+Genesys is not a distant past—
 it is the *present unfolding*.
 It reveals how light still breaks into darkness,
 how form still rises from formlessness,